Cghlewis/data-mgmt-ed-research-book/_book/13-data-storage.md

     - Make note of any data storage laws, policies, or agreements that your data is subject to (e.g., IRB policies, data sharing agreements, funder policies).

 4. Review classification levels.
-    - Review each data source's classification level (see \@ref(hsd-dcl)) to ensure that you are choosing storage solutions that are appropriate for the sensitivity level your data.
+    - Review each data source's classification level (see Section \@ref(hsd-dcl)) to ensure that you are choosing storage solutions that are appropriate for the sensitivity level your data.

 This process should help narrow down your data storage solutions for each data source.
 However, from there a series of decisions need to be made depending on the type of data you are working with, paper (e.g., a paper consent form) or electronic (e.g., a CSV file of questionnaire data, a Microsoft Access participant tracking database).
 The remainder of this section will review a series of decisions to make for each type of data, as well as provide some best practices along the way.